 Living in a cohousing community contributes directly to at least three of these contributors (social support, trust, and generosity) and indirectly supports both freedom and life expectancy.

 Next Steps to Becoming Part of Acorn Creek

 Read the New York Times Article on Cohousing

-View Grace Kim’s TED Talk on Cohousing
+View Grace Kim’s TED Talk

 View Local Triangle Cohousing Communities